kushalkumar0611/Implementation-of-an-IoT-Based-Application-using-Raspberry-Pi/README.md

 1. Define a temperature threshold.
 2. If the measured temperature is greater than the threshold, turn ON the LED.
 3. If the temperature is below the threshold, turn OFF the LED.
-4. Display the LED status in the Serial Monitor.

 ## Step 7: Send Data to IoT Platform